brunomartins/Sandbox/doc/tools/UtilityTools.md

   1. is able to filter the dictionary keys using a wildcard pattern.
 * DeleteKeyDict
   1. is able to search for keys and delete the key-value pair from the dictionary.
+* ValueTypeDict
+  1. returns the type of all the values in a dictionary.

 ### Tags
 Grasshopper, Dictionary